Seth-willis/UOSchoolWork/README.md

 # UOSchoolWork
-All school work associated with UO
+All school work associated with UofO